Global Regularity for Nernst-Planck-Navier-Stokes Systems with Mixed Boundary Conditions: Preliminaries

 \begin{defi} We say that $(c_i,\Phi,u)$ is a strong solution of NPNS (\ref{np}),(\ref{pois}),(\ref{nse}) or of NPS (\ref{np}),(\ref{pois}),(\ref{stokes}) with boundary conditions (\ref{bl}) (or (\ref{DI})),(\ref{noslip}),(\ref{robin}) on the time interval $[0,T]$ if $c_i\ge 0$, $c_i\in L^\infty(0,T;H^1)\cap L^2(0,T;H^2)$, $u\in L^\infty(0,T;V)\cap L^2(0,T;\mathcal{D}(A))$ and $(c_i,\Phi,u)$ solve the equations in the sense of distributions and satisfy the boundary conditions in the sense of traces.\la{strong} \end{defi}

 The NPNS/NPS system is a semilinear parabolic system and local existence and uniqueness of strong solutions have been established by many authors for many different sets of boundary conditions.
 We refer the reader to \cite{bothe} where local well-posedness is established for dimensions greater than one, arbitrarily many ionic species, blocking boundary conditions for $c_i$, and Robin boundary conditions for $\Phi$.
-However, as the authors remark, the proof, based on methods of maximal $L^p$ regularity, can be adapted in a straightforward manner for different boundary conditions, including the selective boundary conditions for $c_i$ considered here.
+However, as the authors remark, the proof, based on methods of maximal $L^p$ regularity, can be adapted in a straightforward manner for different boundary conditions, including the mixed boundary conditions consiidered later in Section \ref{mbc}.
 Thus we have the following local existence theorem:

 \begin{thm} For initial conditions $0\le c_i(0)\in H^1$, $u(0)\in V$, there exists $T_0>0$ depending on $\|c_i(0)\|_{H^1},\|u(0)\|_V$, the boundary data $\tau,\xi$ (and $\gamma_i$ if (\ref{DI}) is considered), the parameters of the problem $D_i,z_i,\epsilon,\nu,K$, and the domain $\Omega$ such that NPNS (\ref{np}),(\ref{pois}),(\ref{nse}) (and NPS (\ref{np}),(\ref{pois}),(\ref{stokes})) has a unique strong solution $(c_i,\Phi,u)$ on the time interval $[0,T_0]$ satisfying the boundary conditions (\ref{bl}) (or (\ref{DI})),(\ref{noslip}),(\ref{robin}).\la{local} \end{thm}